-He marched down the street feeling exposed, naked . . . judged.
-In the morning, it wasn’t nearly so bad, not with most of the city asleep.
+He marched down the street wearing his default clothing, feeling exposed, naked, and judged.
+In the morning, it wasn’t half as bad, not with most of the city asleep.
 But now?
 People were lining up in front of restaurants early, wanting the first choice at the dwindling menu options.

 Those same people stared at him as he walked by.
-Maybe they were afraid that in a few days or a few weeks, they’d be as pathetic as him.
+Maybe they were afraid that in a few days or a few weeks, they’d be as pathetically underdressed as him.

 It was his choice to go without items, but darn did he hate how people saw him.
-They pitied him like that older woman in the Wilds, just another fallen member of society that couldn’t afford clothes.
+They pitied him like that older woman in the Wilds.
+He was just another fallen member of society that couldn’t afford clothes.

-Speaking of which, there were others in brown shirts and shorts, huddled along the walls.
-Some held out their hands, asking for coins or food.
-When he passed, they ignored him, saw through him.
-To them, he was one of them, worthless, penniless, hungry.
+Speaking of which, there were others in brown shirts and shorts huddled along the walls and shops.
+Some held out their hands, asking for copper chyps or food.
+When he passed, they ignored him, treating him as one of their own: worthless, penniless, and desperately hungry.